DmitrySazonov/ka-radio-player/README.md

 For more information about the firmware, see https://github.com/karawin/Ka-Radio32 or search for karadio32 guides on the internet.
 To configure the radio in the settings under "SOUND SETTINGS" set it to I2S

+## Control
+- Encoder rotation - volume control.
+- Press and turn the encoder to switch between stations.